 The runtime execution framework executes the rules and policies and other models distributed by the design and creation environment.

 This allows for the distribution of models and policy among various ONAP modules such as the Service Orchestrator (SO), Controllers, Data Collection, Analytics and Events (DCAE), Active and Available Inventory (A&AI).
-These components use common services that support logging, access control, Multi-Site State Coordination (MUSIC), which allow the platform to register and manage state across multi-site deployments.
+These components use common services that support access control.

 Virtual Infrastructure Deployment (VID)¶

 The Virtual Infrastructure Deployment (VID) application enables users to instantiate infrastructure services from SDC, along with their associated components, and to execute change management operations such as scaling and software upgrades to existing VNF instances.